 Use the brand idea to steer everyone who works on the brand

-Everyone who works on the brand should use the brand idea as inspiration, and to guide decisions and activities across every function of your organization.
+Everyone who works on the brand should use the idea as inspiration, and to guide decisions and activities across every function of your organization.
 It is the people within the brand organization who will deliver the brand idea to the consumer.
-Everyone needs a common understanding of and talking points for the brand.
+Everyone on your team needs a common understanding of and talking points for the brand.

 When you work on a brand that leads to the customer experience, your operations people will be responsible for the face-to-face delivery of your brand to the consumer.
 Develop a list of service values, behaviors, and processes to deliver the brand idea throughout your organization.